raystack/depot/docs/sinks/bigquery.md

 if namespace is empty, the metadata columns will be added in the root level.
 `SINK_BIGQUERY_METADATA_COLUMNS_TYPES` is set with kafka metadata column and their type, An example of metadata columns that can be added for kafka records.

+## Default columns for json data type
+With dynaminc schema for json we need to create table with some default columns, example like parition key needs to be set during creation of the table.
+Example `SINK_BIGQUERY_SCHEMA_JSON_OUTPUT_DEFAULT_COLUMNS =event_timestamp=timestamp`
+The metadata columns are added when input data contains values for the them which will result in missing fields error and will be added by the JSON error handler.

 | Fully Qualified Column Name | Type | Modifier |
 | --- | ----------- | ------- |